CH2-PS075/ML-Project/README.md

 ## Requirement

 ## Fork Repository
-To create a copy of our repository on your personal GitHub account, you should fork the repository.
-The act of forking enables you to make modifications to this project independently without impacting the original project.
+If you want to bring your unique touch to our project, forking is your magical gateway.
+By forking repository, you're creating a personal space on your personal GitHub account to experient, enhance, and mold the project to fit your vision without affecting the original project.
+If you want to fork this repository, you can click on the "Fork" button at the top right corner of this repository's page.
 ![image](https://user-images.githubusercontent.com/85149518/120605441-405eb400-c478-11eb-9304-4dcd1fa61a71.png) </br>
 The forking repository allows you to modify this project without affecting the original project.